biptec/terraform-aws-lambda/examples/scheduled-lambda-job/README.md

 # Scheduled Lambda Job Example

-This folder shows an example of how to use the scheduled-lambda-job module to run a simple JavaScript function once per minute.
+This folder shows an example of how to use the scheduled-lambda-job module to deploy a Lambda function that automatically runs once per minute.

 ## How do you run this example?